mircea21S/RichCanvas/README.md

 > 🚧 **Work is in progress for v3.0.0.
-A lot of changes and stuff coming out, also most of if not all open issues will be addrressed.**
+A lot of changes and stuff coming out, also most of, if not all open issues will be addressed.**
 > <br/>
 > Thank you for your patience!🙏